Return

 Matt Burke

 Matt Burke is the director of the Northeast Center for Congregations in Fort Wayne and serves as the Center’s Education Director statewide.
-Matt has a background in classroom, digital and experiential education.
+Matt has a background in classroom, digital and experiential education and most recently served as the associate director of Learning Science at Kaplan Test Prep.
 He is passionate about using education to develop deeper faith in congregational participants.

 Cookies help us deliver our services.
 By using our services, you agree to our use of cookies.